 I love all kinds of handmade textiles but I especially have a fondness for vintage kilim rugs as they have so much character.
 Each carpet is one of a kind as they all have a unique set of colors and patterns.
 These tribal rugs often have vivid colors and bold geometric designs.
+You can find some beautiful kilim rugs here.

 Kilims have become very popular in interior decorating as they give instant personality to a space.
 Their colours and attractive features make unique eyecatchers in any interior.
 Above and below some examples of interiors with kilim rugs and cushions.
 I love how a kilim fits in different styles of interiors: it looks gorgeous in a bohemian chic room but also in a contemporary home where it can soften up an all white room.